kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 For an hour or more—though time had long since become a concept for the desperate—they traded truths like relics.
 Her voice was coarse, shaped by long disuse and colder nights.
 His voice, by contrast, was monolithic.
 Not loud. *Large.* A sound that filled space and bone and the narrowing corridors of her mind.

 She told him of her loneliness.
 Of the dead cities.
 The old names.
 The taste of ration-syrup and the tea that made her weep.
 She told him of her searching, of the bunkers, the towers, the bones she whispered to.
-Of her mothers—real or imagined—and of the dreams where hands stroked her hair and kissed her third eye.
+Of her mothers—real or imagined—and of the dreams where hands stroked her hair.

 He listened.